-\paragraph{Related work.} We derive new upper and lower bounds on the maximum and minimum number of convex cycles in straight-line triangulations with $n$ points in the plane.
-Both subgraphs we consider can be defined geometrically (in terms of angles or inner products, respectively).
-Previously, analogous problems have been studied only for cycles, spanning cycles, spanning trees, and matchings~\cite{BKK07} in $n$-vertex edge-maximal planar graphs---which are defined in purely graph theoretic terms.
-For geometric graphs, where the vertices are points in the plane, previous research focused on the maximum number of noncrossing configurations (plane graphs, spanning trees, spanning cycles, triangulations, etc.) over all $n$-element point configurations in the plane (\ie, over all mappings of $K_n$ into $\mathbb{R}^2$)~\cite{AHV+06,ACNS82,DSST13,GNT00,RSW08,SS11,SS13,SSW12,SW06a}; see also~\cite{DT12,She14}.
-Early upper bounds in this area were obtained by multiplying the maximum number of triangulations on $n$ point in the plane with the maximum number of desired configurations in an $n$-vertex triangulation, since every planar straight-line graph can be augmented into a triangulation.
+Convex polygons and monotone paths can be defined geometrically---in terms of angles or coordinates.
+Analogous problems have been previously studied for cycles, spanning cycles, spanning trees, and matchings~\cite{BKK+07} in $n$-vertex edge-maximal planar graphs---that are defined in purely graph theoretic terms.
+For plane straight-line graphs, previous research focused on the maximum number of (noncrossing) configurations such as plane graphs, spanning trees, spanning cycles, triangulations, and others, over all $n$-element point sets in the plane~\cite{AHV+06,ACNS82,DSST13,GNT00,RSW08,SS11,SS13,SSW12,SW06a}; see also the two surveys~\cite{DT12,She14}.
+Early upper bounds in this area were obtained by multiplying the maximum number of triangulations on $n$ point in the plane with the maximum number of desired configurations in an $n$-vertex triangulation, based on the fact that every planar straight-line graph can be augmented into a triangulation.

 The problem of finding the largest convex polygon in a nonconvex container has a long history in computational geometry.
-Polynomial-time algorithms are known in the plane for computing a convex polygon with the maximum area or the maximum number of vertices contained in a given simple polygon with $n$ vertices~\cite{AKLS11,CY86,Goo81} (\emph{potato peeling} problem); or spanned by a given set of $n$ points~\cite{EORW92}.
+Polynomial-time algorithms are known in the plane for the problems of computing a convex polygon with the maximum area or the maximum number of vertices contained in a given simple polygon with $n$ vertices~\cite{AKLS11,CY86,Goo81} (called the \emph{potato peeling} problem); or spanned by a given set of $n$ points~\cite{EORW92}.